precyon/Traffic-Sign-Classifier/writeup.md

 1. The dataset is highly unbalanced.
 In some cases, there are only a little more than 200 images per class.
 We could therefore augment those under-represented classes with generated data.
 2. As we shall see later, our models mostly overfit the data.
 In such cases, there is almost always room for more variation in the training set.
 We bring about this variation by generating jittered data.

 We can choose among a very large set of transformations to create an augmented dataset.
 We however, focus on transformations that are realistic for our case.
-For example, flipping will not help as it completely changes most of the traffic signs.
-Tranformations like warp will not occur in practice and neither will shear (expect probably as a rolling shutter artifact at high speeds).
+For example, flipping may not help as it completely changes most of the traffic signs.
+Transformations like warp will not occur in practice and neither will shear (except probably as a rolling shutter artifact at high speeds).
 Brightness changes, while very possible, get normalized away in our pre-processing step.
 Any color-based transformations are lost in our conversion to grayscale.
-These transformations are unlikely to improve the field performance of our model.
+Therefore, these transformations are unlikely to improve the field performance of our model.

-We therefore, limit ourselves to the following transformations.
+We therefore, only limit ourselves to the following transformations.
 - Translation
 - Rotation
 - Constrast